Pavel’s Tactical Athlete Program

-This is gold; an important addition.
+This is gold and important to share.
 This is the first of several program’s written by Pavel.
-The following is just a copy & paste from another Master SFG Blog.
+The following is just a copy & paste from another Master SFG Blog, NOT my own.

 05-30-13 11:40 AM – Post#772465

 Can’t remember where I found this but, here you go, straight from the horses mouth:

 “GM: How do you train soldiers differently than civilians?
 For example,

 how would the training of a soldier compare to the training of an